guardian/grid/.github/CONTRIBUTING.md

  - Minor changes to a PR should be done by amending the appropriate commit (see above note about force pushing).
  - Significant changes warrant their own commits, although ensure that your commit is descriptive of the change, not just `addressing feedback`.
  - Remember to comment on the PR to say when it is ready for further review.

+## Project Structure

+The project is comprised of multiple micro services, each of which is dependent on its own library, plus either `common-lib` or one or both of `rest-lib` and `persistence-lib`.

+### Common Lib

+Code which is likely to be common to _all_ micro services, such as the data model.

+### REST Lib

+Code which is common to micro-services which present a REST interface.
+This project depends directly on `common-lib` and `play`.

+### Persistence Lib

+Code which is common to micro-services which query from or write to Elasticsearch.
+This project depends directly on `common-lib` and `elasticsearch`.